Appendix III – Campus Catastrophic Leave Program

 of Donations

-An employee may receive a maximum of 160 hours vacation in each twelve-month period.
+An employee may receive a maximum of 160 hours vacation in each twelve-month period, up to 80 hours of which may come from the Campus Central Catastrophic Leave Bank.

 Pay Level of